-In the News this week: A boy murdered a girl because they broke up with him.
+In the News this week: A boy murdered a girl because she broke up with him.
 Then he died from a gunshot wound.
 While we’re pointing fingers at his father for owning the gun, or the mental health industry for not seeing whatever they didn’t see, or the gun lobby for being the gun lobby, let’s also take a damned close look at the entertainment industry.

 For a start, over the next few days listen closely to the lyrics of your music, and ask yourself how many of them talk about “ownership” or “heartbreak” or “no one else for me”.
 From John Lennon’s “Woman”, to every country song that’s not about drinking or a truck.